jwern/personal-portfolio/README.md

 ### projectsList.js

-The [projectsList.js](src/custom/projectList.js) file is where your individual project details will live.
+The [projectsList.js](src/custom/projectsList.js) file is where details about your individual projects will live.
 This file is separated into two arrays of objects: `professionalProjects` and `personalProjects`.

 Each project should be an object within one of these arrays.
 The object format is the following: